Lymah123/100-days-of-code/daily-journal.md

 Mon 10/03/25

 The registration and login endpoints are now working.
 I modified the login and register handlers on the backend and I enanle authentication preference on the firebase console.

+Tue 11/03/25

+I worked on error with receipts page on expense-tra app